schmidtbri/ml-base/docs/index.md

    - Deserialize model parameters from disk so that using the model is a easy as instantiating a class and calling predict()
-   - Validate inputs before sending them to the model
+   - Validate inputs before sending them to the model.
-   - Modify predictions before sending them back to the calling code
+   - Modify predictions before sending them back to the calling code.
-   - Return metadata about your model
+   - Return metadata about your model.
-   - Convert model inputs from a developer-friendly data structure (dictionaries and lists) to a model-friendly data structure (dataframes)
+   - Convert model inputs from a developer-friendly data structure (dictionaries and lists) to a model-friendly data structure (dataframes).
-   - Convert model outputs from a dataframe to a dictionary or list
+   - Convert model outputs from a dataframe to a dictionary or list.

 #### So what do I have to do to use the base classes?